Table Of Contents

 Contour

 The Contour project serves as the control plane for Envoy, a high-performance load balancer and L7 proxy.
-It also supports configuration updates on the fly and multi-team ingress delegation by default whilst keeping a lightweight profile.
-You can also deploy Contour as either a daemonset or Kubernetes deployment.
+It also supports configuration updates on the fly and multi-team ingress delegation by default while keeping a lightweight profile.

 14. Istio – Language-independent and transparent service networking layer